amanabate/A2sv-webTrack-task-6/README.md

-Job Listing Application – Task 6
+💼 Job Listing Application – Task 6
 📌 Overview

-This project is part of the task series from Task 6 to the Final Task, where the goal is to build and enhance a Job Listing Application using React and Tailwind CSS.
+This project is part of the task series from Task 6 to the Final Task, aimed at building and enhancing a Job Listing Application using React and Tailwind CSS.

-In Task 6, I created a Job Card component and a Job Listing Dashboard based on the provided UI references and Figma design.
-The card is populated using dummy JSON data and includes an avatar image.
+In Task 6, I developed a Job Card component and a Job Listing Dashboard based on the provided UI references and Figma design.
+The cards are populated using dummy JSON data and include an avatar image.

-By completing this task, I practiced:
+Through this task, I practiced and strengthened my skills in:

-Building reusable React components
+🧱 Building reusable React components

-Styling UI using Tailwind CSS
+🎨 Styling user interfaces with Tailwind CSS

-Handling static JSON data
+📦 Handling static JSON data

-Creating a dashboard layout
+📊 Designing dashboard layouts

 🎯 Objective

+The main objectives of this task were to:

-Create a React card component similar to the provided UI
+🧩 Create a React card component similar to the provided UI

-Populate the card using the given JSON data
+📄 Populate the card using the given JSON data

-Add an avatar image using the provided image URL
+🖼️ Add an avatar image using the provided image URL

-Build the Job Listing / Applicants Dashboard
+📋 Build the Job Listing / Applicants Dashboard

-Style everything using Tailwind CSS
+🎨 Style all components using Tailwind CSS

-Maintain clean and readable code
+🧹 Maintain clean, readable, and well-structured code

 🛠️ Technologies Used

-React
+⚛️ React

-Tailwind CSS
+🎨 Tailwind CSS

-JavaScript (ES6)
+🧠 JavaScript (ES6)

-JSON (static data)
+📁 JSON (Static Data)

 🧩 Features Implemented